sfm-industries/sfm-custom-ldap-data-store/README.md

     (&(objectClass=group)(member:1.2.840.113556.1.4.1941:=${DN})(cn=grp-aws-*))

-The results are a list of DNs returned in the searchResult field.
+The result is a list of DNs returned in the searchResult field.